fisheva/Eva-Theme/README.md

 Other languages have syntax highlighting too, it's just not guaranteed to be semantic yet.

 ### Installing
-Paste the following command into VSCode extention input and press `Enter`:
+Paste the following command into VSCode extension input and press `Enter`:
 ```shell
 ext install
 ```